Michael L. Thompson

 It was in this class that a new passion was born -

 I enjoy exploring the natural beauty found in wood and creating a form that brings out the wood’s natural color and unique grain.
 I find it intriguing to turn wood that I have never turned before with its different texture, color and grain pattern.
 I have a goal of turning every species of wood that grows in North Carolina.
 I probably will never accomplish that but I will enjoy the journey.
-So far it is 69 species and counting.
+So far it is 137 species, native and exotic, and counting.

 I utilize mostly wood salvaged from urban settings, house sites and logging sites, giving it new life as a woodturning.
 These turnings include bowls, vases, ink pens, ornaments, bottle stoppers, lidded boxes, candlesticks, potpourri containers, flower arrangers, ring holders, game calls and more.